History of the Toronto Maple Leafs: Post-lockout (2005–2014)

 Following the 2004–05 NHL lockout, the Maple Leafs experienced their longest playoff drought in the club's history.
 They struggled in the 2005–06 season; despite a late-season surge (9–1–2 in their final 12 games), led by goaltender Jean-Sebastien Aubin, Toronto was out of playoff contention for the first time since 1998.
 They missed the playoffs by two points.
 This marked the first time the team had missed the postseason under Quinn, who was later relieved as head coach.
-Quinn's dismissal was controversial since many of the young players who were key contributors to the Leafs' late-season run had been drafted by him before Ferguson's arrival, while Ferguson's signings (Jason Allison, Belfour, Alexander Khavanov, and Eric Lindros) had suffered season-ending injuries.
+Quinn's dismissal was controversial since many of the young players who were key contributors to the Leafs' late-season run had been drafted by Quinn during his tenure as the team's general manager (1999-2003), while three players (Jason Allison, Belfour, Alexander Khavanov, and Eric Lindros) who were signed by Quinn's successor as GM, John Ferguson, Jr., had suffered season-ending injuries.

 Paul Maurice, who had previously coached the inaugural season of the Maple Leafs' Toronto Marlies farm team, was named as Quinn's replacement.
 On June 30, 2006, the Leafs bought out fan-favourite Tie Domi's contract.
 The team also decided against picking up the option year on goaltender Ed Belfour's contract; he became a free agent.